1998 Kentucky elections: Other judicial elections

 All judges of the Kentucky District Courts were elected in non-partisan elections to four-year terms.

 Local offices

 County officers

 All county officials were elected in partisan elections to four-year terms.
 The offices include the County Judge/Executive, the Fiscal Court (Magistrates and/or Commissioners), County Clerk, County Attorney, Jailer, Coroner, Surveyor, Property Value Administrator, Constables, and Sheriff.

 Mayors

 Mayors in Kentucky are elected to four-year terms, with cities holding their elections in either presidential or midterm years.
+Cities with elections in 1998 included those in Louisville and in Lexington.

 City councils

 Each incorporated city elected its council members to a two-year term.

 School boards

 Local school board members are elected to staggered four-year terms, with half up for election in 1998.